Company

 2017

-Expansion of the machine park
+Expansion of the machinery

-The new laser welding robot 'TruLaser Weld 5000' enables the semi-automatic production of parts made of stainless steel, steel and aluminum.
-The production of components is now even more precise and also more efficient.
+The new laser welding robot TruLaser Weld 5000 enables the semi-automatic manufacture of parts made of stainless steel, steel, and aluminium.
+The production of components is now even more precise and efficient.

 2019